shopware/developer-portal/src/themes/index.md

                 </SwagLandingCard>
                 <SwagLandingCard page="/docs/guides/plugins/themes/add-theme-inheritance">
                     <template #title>Theme inheritance</template>
-                    <template #sub>Build a family of themes that inherit from each other, so you can focus on building a solid foundation for all your custom projects.</template>
+                    <template #sub>Build a family of themes that inherit from each other for all your custom projects.</template>
                 </SwagLandingCard>
             </template>
         </SwagLandingCardList>